-A survey by Bandsintown shows livestreams will still be popular even after gigs are back.
+A survey by Bandsintown predicted live streams would still be popular even after gigs came back.

-We can’t wait for live gigs to return after seemingly endless pandemic restrictions.
-However, a recent survey by concert recommendation platform Bandsintown showed that the world opening up again doesn’t necessarily mean that livestreams will be a forgotten relic of the COVID era.
+We couldn’t wait for live gigs to return after seemingly endless pandemic restrictions.
+However, a survey by concert recommendation platform Bandsintown shows that the world opening up again doesn’t necessarily mean that live streams will be a forgotten relic of the COVID era.

-Livestreams have been a lifeline for musicians during a year of lockdowns, offering a way to connect with fans whilst gigs have been out of bounds.
-In March 2020 Bandsintown began promoting livestreams on the platform, a change from previously only tracking forthcoming live concerts.
-Just over a year later and the platform has marketed over 79,500 livestreams played by more than 22,000 artists.
+Live streams have been a lifeline for musicians during years of lockdowns, offering a way to connect with fans whilst gigs have been out of bounds.
+In March 2020 Bandsintown began promoting live streams on the platform, a change from previously only tracking forthcoming live concerts.
+Just over a year later and the platform has marketed over 79,500 live streams played by more than 22,000 artists.

 Of fans surveyed, over the past year: